Home

 Lagos Marina enjoys perfect shelter 500m upriver from the entrance.
 Access for masted vessels is via a swing bridge operated on request by the marina.
 (Stop at the reception pontoon on the seaward side of the bridge before entering)

-One of the most visited cities in the Algarve, witt tourist-friendly beaches, rock formations (Ponta da Piedade), bars, restaurants and hotels, famous for its lively summer nightlife and parties.
+One of the most visited cities in the Algarve, with tourist-friendly beaches, rock formations (Ponta da Piedade), bars, restaurants and hotels, famous for its lively summer nightlife and parties.
 But Lagos is also a historic centre of the Portuguese Age of Discovery, frequent home of Henry the Navigator, historical shipyard and, at one time, centre of the European slave trade.

 ——————————–

-Alvor – 2 nm from Lagos, 4 nm
+Alvor – 2 nm from Lagos, 4 nm to Portimao

 ——————————–